-These workers remain on call at the fire station, where they sleep, eat and perform other duties during shifts that often last 24 hours.
+These workers remain on call at the fire station, where they sleep, eat and perform other duties during shifts that typically last 24 hours.
 This odd schedule allows cities to provide continuous coverage, and it also builds camaraderie among the firefighters.

 - Respond to emergencies

-- Enter burning buildings to rescue people and animals from the flames
+- Enter burning buildings to rescue people and animals

-- Participate in public educational activities on fire safety
+- Participate in fire safety educational activities

 - Update records on service calls, equipment inspection or repair

-- Conduct drills and training fire exercises
+- Conduct drills and training exercises

 - Participate in physical fitness training

 - Inspect buildings for fire safety (depends on role)

 First, you’ll need a high school diploma or equivalent.
 While in school, make sure you are taking courses in math and problem-solving.
 You can get a head start by taking a local CPR class and volunteering to help out around the local fire station.